atrotter0/c-sharp-project-config-tool/README.md

 1. Follow the prompt
 1. Run `dotnet build` from project directory and fix any build errors
 1. Run `dotnet test` from the test directory to run the testing suite
-1. Run `dotnet run` to start the server
+1. Run `dotnet watch run` to start the server with the dotnet watch tool (live server refresh of any changes made)
 1. Alter `DbNameHere` in Startup.cs to connect to the database of your choice

 ## Usage